ghc/ghc/docs/users_guide/glasgow_exts.rst

       g :: (Quote m, C m) => m Exp
       g = [| $f + $f |]

-   A top-level splice still requires its argument to be of type ``Q Exp``.
+   Remember, a top-level splice still requires its argument to be of type ``Q Exp``.
    So then splicing in ``g`` will cause ``m`` to be instantiated to ``Q``::

     h :: Int